 Whatever rules are in place in your office for keeping your physical workspace secure should be followed at home.
 That may include best practices like never walking away from your computer while it is still logged on or physically locking up a laptop at the end of the day.

 Often workplaces have computers linked to a secure network that automatically backs up files, but at home make sure you frequently save your work to an external hard drive or cloud storage system to avoid losing valuable data during a system failure.

 8. Avoid Risky Apps

 Think carefully before you download any external apps onto your work devices and remove any that may put your network or devices at risk.
 If you don’t need an app, it’s best to remove it even if it seems safe.

 Do not use a USB drive unless you are certain of its origins and its contents.
 Using a randomly found USB drive may result in exposure to malware.

 10. Plan Secure Meetings

-The rise in popularity of video call meetings have led to new hacking opportunities.
-To keep virtual meetings secure, use a reputable platform, don’t share the meeting passwords with anyone outside of the meeting, and avoid sharing sensitive information during virtual meetings.
+The rise in popularity of video call meetings has led to new hacking opportunities.
+To keep virtual meetings secure, use a reputable platform, don’t share the meeting passwords with anyone outside the meeting, and avoid sharing sensitive information during virtual meetings.